Full counting statistics for electron transport in periodically driven quantum dots: Discussion and Conclusion

-Even within the reduced picture of considering time-averages, it is evident that the effects of time-dependent driving go beyond the current.
-This suggests that further investigations into the cumulants of important observables will be essential for understanding time-dependently driven systems.
+Even within the reduced picture of considering time averages, it is evident that the effects of time-dependent driving go beyond the current.
+This suggests that further investigations into the cumulants of important observables will be essential for understanding time-dependent driven systems.

-Atop of this, methods that can be extended to consider extra correlations (i.e. electron-phonon and electron-electron interactions), will allow for a fuller understanding of time-dependently driven molecular junctions as they are truly realised, which will hopefully lead to further interesting results.
+On top of this, methods that can be extended to consider extra correlations (i.e., electron-phonon and electron-electron interactions) will allow for a fuller understanding of time-dependent driven molecular junctions as they are truly realized, which will hopefully lead to further interesting results.